Leeds Climate Commission is running a campaign to encourage organisations to share their climate commitments.

 Radio 5 Live’s coverage will have different themes each time, and we’ll be picking up on those and exploring and amplifying them through our campaign, which will run for one week a month whenever the broadcasts fall.

-The first themed day looked at the past and future for Leeds, while the theme for the forthcoming one in July will be food.
+The first themed day looked at the past and future for Leeds, in August the theme was leisure, and the forthcoming theme for September is housing and buildings.

 We hope the themes will help organisations and businesses to engage widely; even if a particular topic is not your core business or area of interest, think of polling your staff to find out what they are doing and share how your organisation can learn from them.